-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of UGI Utilities, Inc. and subsidiaries at September 30, 2020 and 2019, and the consolidated results of its operations and its cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of UGI Utilities, Inc. and subsidiaries at September 30, 2021 and 2020, and the consolidated results of their operations and their cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.